Skip to content

 redis Cache / Function execution task queue

-For the service worker-{queue number} (Worker Unit), each Worker service only listens to specific queues:
+For the service worker-{queue number} (work unit), each Worker service only listens to specific queues:

-Queues and Worker Units do not have to be one-to-one.
-For example, the Worker Unit worker-0 is not limited to listening to queue #0 tasks.
-Each Worker Unit can listen to any one or more queues.
+Queues and work units are not required to have a one-to-one correspondence.
+For example, work unit worker-0 is not limited to listening only to tasks from queue #0.
+Each work unit can listen to any one or more queues.

-Additionally, the same queue can be listened to by multiple Worker Units simultaneously, or not listened to at all (not recommended).
+Furthermore, the same queue can be listened to by multiple work units simultaneously, or not listened to at all (not recommended).

-Since most standalone deployments of Func are lightly used, to reduce unnecessary resource consumption, the number of Worker Units in standalone deployments is less than the number of queues.
+Since most standalone Func deployments are for relatively light usage, to reduce unnecessary resource consumption, standalone Func has fewer work units than queues.

-Conversely, Data Platform attached Func, which handles heavy business such as monitors and message sending modules (Message Desk), has Worker Units and queues in a one-to-one correspondence, and has more numbered Worker Units and queues than standalone deployments.
+Conversely, data platform attached Func, due to handling heavy business like monitors and message sending modules (Message Desk), has a one-to-one correspondence between work units and queues, and has more numbered work units and queues than standalone Func.

 Standalone Deployment